 The ethical principles we all share are to:

-1. act with integrity and a sense of responsibility
+- Act with integrity and a sense of responsibility.

-3. respect the dignity and rights of every individual
+- Respect the dignity and Human Rights of every individual.

-6. encourage our employees in their community involvement and sustainability initiatives
+- Encourage our employees in their community involvement and sustainability initiatives.

 The Group’s ethical principles of business conduct aim to respect the following key international references:

-• The United Nations Universal Declaration of Human Rights and the European Convention on
+- The United Nations Universal Declaration of Human Rights and the European Convention on Human Rights;

-• The 10 Principles of the United Nations Global Compact and associated Sustainable
+- The 10 Principles of the United Nations Global Compact and associated Sustainable Development Goals (SDG);

-The application of ethical principles in our daily activities may give rise to questions, and must be constantly encouraged and reinforced by example, an in-depth knowledge of the subjects, training, and the right to question.
-In addition to the Code of ethics, which is the basis and frame of reference for the Group’s ethical business conduct, there are other documents with which it is essential to be familiar and which must be correctly applied.
+In addition to the Code of ethics, which is the basis and frame of reference for the ACBC’s ethical business conduct, there are other documents which are associated to it that should be taken into consideration by the company employees and collaborators.
 It is therefore the responsibility of everyone to enhance their knowledge of the topics affecting them, based on their specific responsibilities, by reading the documents which complement the Code, in particular the Compliance Manual and its associated policies and procedures.
-Similarly, every year each employee in the Group must take the compulsory training course or courses on ethics developed for all employees of the Group worldwide.
+Similarly, every year each employee in the Group must take the compulsory training course or courses on ethics developed for all employees of ACBC.

-In addition to the references listed above, the ACBC Group considers it important to recall and clarify the principles of practice and behavior shared by all of us, and expected of every individual in respect of the different audiences and stakeholders with whom we are in regular or occasional contact.
+In addition to the references listed above, ACBC considers it important to recall and clarify the principles of practice and behavior shared by all of us and expected of every individual in respect of the different audiences and stakeholders with whom we are in regular or occasional contact.
 The main principles are stated below.

-a key role in respecting our ethical rules and promoting a culture of integrity in order to help all employees succeed in their duties according to the rules and ethical principles of the Group, managers have the specific responsibility of embodying the ethical values and principles of the Group by setting a personal example and ensuring that the Code of ethics is properly applied and respected by their teams.
-They are guarantors of the dissemination of key messages and good practices within the Group.
+Managers have a key role in respecting our ethical rules and promoting a culture of integrity to help all employees succeed in their duties.
+They have the specific responsibility of embodying the ethical values and principles of the Company by setting a personal example and ensuring that the Code of ethics is properly applied and respected by their teams.
+They are guarantors of the dissemination of key messages and good practices.
 They are at the forefront of listening to and supporting their teams should an ethical question or dilemma arise, encouraging them to express their doubts and questions freely.

 Integrity, loyalty and responsibility

-We have an obligation to act with integrity, loyalty and a sense of responsibility.
-We will ensure that we do not get involved in situations that could prove to be fraudulent (corruption, conflicts of interest, misappropriation of assets, communication of fraudulent information etc.) or malicious.
-In general, in our daily actions associated with our professional activities, at our usual place of work or when we are travelling on business, we will ensure that we respect the ethical principles of the Group, safeguard the interests and the image of the Group and of its Houses.
-Respect for human rights and laws
+ACBC employees have an obligation to act with integrity, loyalty and a sense of responsibility.
+They will ensure not to get involved in situations that could prove to be fraudulent (corruption, conflicts of interest, misappropriation of assets, communication of fraudulent information etc.) or malicious.
+In general, their daily actions associated with their professional activities will ensure the respect of the ethical principles of ACBC, safeguard the interests and the image of the Company.

-We owe our colleagues and staff respect and fair treatment, and the guarantee of a motivating work environment which respects the dignity and rights of all individuals, fostering development and well-being.
-We will promote a human resources policy that contributes to professionalism, motivation, and job satisfaction for all by offering opportunities for training, mobility and internal promotion, and by developing the employability of each individual.
-We provide a working environment that respects human rights and labor laws, and complies with laws and regulations on the environment, health, and safety in all the countries in which we operate.
-We ban child labor and forced labor.
-We encourage freedom of expression for employees of the Group.
+They will give their colleagues and staff respect and fair treatment, and the guarantee of a motivating work environment which respects the dignity and rights of all individuals, fostering development and well-being.
+The company will promote a human resources policy that contributes to professionalism, motivation, and job satisfaction for all by offering opportunities for training, mobility and internal promotion, and by developing the employability of each individual.
+ACBC will generate a working environment that respects human rights and labor laws, and complies with laws and regulations on the environment, health, and safety in all the countries in which the company operates.
+The company strictly forbids child labor and forced labor.
+We encourage freedom of expression for employees of ACBC.
 We encourage dialogue and respect the free exercise of unions’ rights within the context of local laws and regulations.

 A working environment free from all forms of harassment

 At ACBC we believe that diversity is a source of creativity and innovation, and therefore of economic performance.
 We are careful to develop an inclusive approach in which all differences are taken into consideration, so that everyone is given the opportunity to be themselves.
-This is why we take care to spread a culture of equality at all levels of the organization and offer our teams an open and stimulating work environment, free from any discrimination, which contributes to the success of the Group.
+Therefore, the company spreads a culture of equality at all levels of the organization and offer our teams an open and stimulating work environment, free from any discrimination, which contributes to the success of the Company.
 We promote equality of opportunity and treatment.
-Within this context, we affirm our commitment to greater diversity and gender parity in all roles and positions, and at all levels in the Group hierarchy, in particular by putting an end to the waste of female talent through the whole chain of command.
+Within this context, we affirm our commitment to greater diversity and gender parity in all roles and positions, and at all levels in the Company hierarchy.

 Well-being at work, work-life balance